forcedotcom/LightningTestingService/README.md

 The remainder of the static resources are infrastructure used by the LTS.
 They’re _briefly_ described in [Use Another JavaScript Test Framework](#use-another-javascript-test-framework).

 The `exampleTests.resource` is a single JavaScript file containing a complete test suite.
 It’s a single file for convenience in delivery and exploration.
 Your own test suites can include many such files. `exampleTests.resource` is copiously commented.
-For the pilot program, the code and comments serve as the official documentation for how to write tests.
+The code and comments serve as the official documentation for how to write tests.

 ## Write Your Own Tests